hjbalipio/eazybytes-config/README.md

    cd microservices-config/loans
    ```
 1. Modify the configuration files according to your requirements.
 Use these configuration files with your Spring Boot application by specifying the appropriate profile during deployment.

+## Contributions

+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to open an issue or create a pull request.